brian-carroll/elm_c_wasm/NOTES.md

 ## TODO

+- 64-bit stuff for Wasm

+  - In wasm, bitmap_find_space is called a lot more times, and takes up a much higher proportion of the time
+  - sweeping is slower than marking on both targets but even more so in Wasm (1.7 * mark rather than 1.55 * mark)
+    - Going 64-bit for sweep takes us from 87.1 to 56.7!
+35% faster!

 - fix elm-spa-example

   - it keeps trying to grow the heap larger and larger.
 Crashes at 2GB.
   - It's getting into an infinite loop decoding a JSON response with a Time.Posix.
   - Time lib is broken.
 Uses 32-bit Int for 41-bit values.
 Need to make it Float instead.